 Caffeine and nicotine are both stimulants, so you should stay away from them 4 hours or less before bedtime.
-Don’t let the soothing feel of a smoke before bedtime fool you: nicotine is a stimulant and the smoke will hinder your sleep, rather than help it.
-Alcohol, which is a depressant, may help you to fall asleep, but the metabolism of alcohol will cause you to wake up as the body sets about clearing it from the system.
+Don’t let the soothing feel of smoke before bedtime fool you: nicotine is a stimulant, and the smoke will hinder your sleep rather than help it.
+Alcohol, which is a depressant, may help you fall asleep, but alcohol metabolism will cause you to wake up as the body sets about clearing it from the system.

-Exercise increases your heart rate and core body temperature, and triggers the release of adrenaline in your system.
+Exercise increases your heart rate and core body temperature and triggers the release of adrenaline in your system.
 If you exercise three hours or less to bedtime, you may find it more difficult to sleep.
-Exercising earlier in the day could help you get to sleep more easily later if evening workouts are making this the case.
+Exercising earlier in the day could help you get to sleep more easily later if evening workouts make this the case.